scaleoutsystems/fedn/docs/quickstart.rst

    bin/split_data

 Data partitions will be generated in the folder 'data/clients'.
-In the python enviroment you installed FEDn:
+To be able to connect a client to the network, the client need connection information which can be set in a config yaml file (client.yaml):

 .. code:: python